econ-ark/Pandemic/README.md

 (as in the paper, to synthesize an *average* consumption path) or as a common event shared across all agents (to see what happens with a *particular* timing of the return to normalcy).

-4. The third parameter block specifies the terms of the fiscal stimulus package (CARES Act), in- cluding the timing of the stimulus checks relative to announcement, the size of the stimulus checks, the term of the income-based means testing, the size of additional unemployment benefits, and the proportion of the population who notices and reacts to the announement of the stimulus before the checks actually arrive in their bank account.
+4. The third parameter block specifies the terms of the fiscal stimulus package (CARES Act), including the timing of the stimulus checks relative to announcement, the size of the stimulus checks, the term of the income-based means testing, the size of additional unemployment benefits, and the proportion of the population who notices and reacts to the announement of the stimulus before the checks actually arrive in their bank account.
 Note that all values are specified in thousands of